T-cordoba/beverage-ledger/README.md

 ---

+## 🚨 **LEGAL DISCLAIMER**

+> **⚠️ IMPORTANT NOTICE**: This software is an **INDEPENDENT PROJECT** and is **NOT affiliated, associated, authorized, endorsed by, or in any way officially connected** with any casino, resort, gaming company, or hospitality business.
+>
+> Any trade names, logos, or brand names mentioned are used for **EDUCATIONAL AND DEMONSTRATIVE PURPOSES ONLY** and are the property of their respective owners.
+>
+> This is a **GENERIC INVENTORY MANAGEMENT SYSTEM** that can be adapted for various hospitality environments.

+---

 ## 🎰 About the Project

 The **Encore Beverage Ledger** is a sophisticated, casino-themed liquor inventory management system designed for premium casino operations.
 This application provides comprehensive tracking, management, and reporting capabilities for beverage operations in high-end casino environments.